 - October 1: Spring 2024 Application Deadline – $100 application fee.
 Applicants interested in being considered for Spring 2024 enrollment should contact the Office of Admissions to see if spring applications are available for their intended area and apply by this date.

-- December 1: Final Application deadline for Fall 2024. $100 application fee.
+December 1Extended to December 5: Final Application deadline for Fall 2024. $100 application fee.
 All required pre-screen materials must also be submitted by this date.
 Eastman does not offer an early decision or early action application option.

 We strongly encourage early submission of your application and materials.
 Our processing times increases significantly as the deadline approaches.